 (A) Financial transaction meters are exempted from the calibration requirements of section 95103(k) if the supplier and purchaser do not have any common owners and are not owned by subsidiaries or affiliates of the same company.
 Financial transaction meters where the supplier and the purchaser do have common owners or are owned by subsidiaries or affiliates of the same company are exempt from the calibration requirements of section 95103(k) if one of the following is true:

-1. The financial transaction meter is also used by other companies that do not share common ownership with the fuel supplier; or
+1. The financial transaction meter is also used by other companies that do not share common ownership with the supplier; or

 2. The financial transaction meter is sealed with a valid seal from the county sealer of weights and measures or from a county certified designee; or